 Well established, wildlife friendly, well labelled plantsman's garden in stunning high moorland setting.
 Variety of garden habitats incl woodland areas and pond; wide range of unusual trees, shrubs, herbaceous plants for yr-round effect with blue poppies, rhododendrons, bulbs and maples; spectacular autumn colour.
 Family friendly, with quiz sheet, fairy doors, playhouse, fruit, vegetables and chickens.

-Visitors also welcome by arrangement February to November.
+Visitors also welcome by arrangement February to October.
 Admission £4.00, children free.
-Home-made teas.

 Wheelchair access difficult when wet.